nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 > VAMP-seq scores are calculated from the scaled,
 > weighted average of variants across *N* bins.

-Thresholds between bins are chosen to make the bins *approximately* the same size, but to reduce the effect of bin size differences, first the counts are scaled to find frequencies of each variant within each bin, eg:
+Thresholds between bins are manually chosen to make the bins *approximately* the same size, but to reduce the effect of bin size differences, first the counts are scaled to find frequencies of each variant within each bin, eg: